 Lecturer, Departments of Sociology and Sexuality Studies

 Jen Reck has worked as a lecturer in the San Francisco State University Department of Sociology since completing her Ph.D. in Sociology at UC Santa Cruz in 2006.
 She teaches in a way that encourages students – and herself – to take risks, explore new and possibly uncomfortable ideas and feel a part of a classroom community.
 She has taught courses in introductory Sociology, LGBTQ and sexuality studies, introductory and advanced research methods, gender and has a special place in her heart for the Sociology GWAR course.
 Inspired by bell hooks’ notion that classrooms can be sites of liberation and holistic engagement, Jen seeks to create learning opportunities in which classroom members sometimes feel unsettled and challenged, yet are also respected and heard.
 Jen was honored to receive the 2017 SF State Award for Teaching Excellence and is currently serving as a Lecturer Faculty Fellow for SF State’s Center for Equity and Excellence in Teaching and Learning (CEETL).

 Associate Professor of Psychology

 Amy E. Smith is an associate professor of Psychology at SF State.
-She received her law degree from the University of Michigan Law School in 1998 and a Ph.D. in Social Psychology from University of California at Santa Cruz in 2004.
-Dr. Smith specializes in Legal Psychology and in particular the areas where law and psychology intersect around issues of social justice.
+She received her law degree from the University of Michigan Law School in 1998 and a Ph.D. in Social Psychology from the University of California at Santa Cruz in 2004.
+Dr. Smith specializes in Legal Psychology and, in particular, the areas where law and psychology intersect around issues of social justice.
 Her activism and research integrate her academic and professional experience and are focused on topics related to the death penalty, the effects of incarceration and successful reintegration of individuals after release from prison.